NRodriguezAlvar/ESILVA5-YearPredictionMSD/Readme.md

 * Théophile PUISEUX
 * Nieves RODRIGUEZ ALVAR

+## Important Information
+This projet was first committed on the jan 09 2021 in an other repo without the large files due to the git limitation of 25MB.
+We used Git LFS and committed again on the jan 10 2021 without any modification to the code.
+One model .sav is compressed since it was bigger than the 100MB supported by Git LFS.

+The original committed project can be found at : https://github.com/NRodriguezAlvar/ESILVA5-YearPredictionMSD-original

 ## Projet goal
 The Million Song Dataset (MSD) is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
 The purpose being to predict the release year of a song from audio features.